Elir25/web-calculator/README.md

-# web-calculator
+# Web Calculator
-Basic calculator using html, javascript and css
+Basic calculator using HTML, CSS and JavaScript